Sunlighter/GraphicsTerminal/README.md

 ### DisposeAsync

-Usually you wouldn&rsquo;t call this directly, you would set up `async using` instead, but you should know that it causes the terminal window to immediately close.
+Usually you wouldn&rsquo;t call this directly, you would set up `await using` instead, but you should know that it causes the terminal window to immediately close.
 Usually you should arrange for this to happen if you received the `TE_UserCloseRequest` event, although you have the option to ask the user to save their data first, if appropriate.